-The following are tips to help you make the most out of your experience (and save money).
+The following are tips to help you make the most of your experience (and save money).

-TIP #1: Buy your tickets online and you’ll save around 15%.
+TIP #1: Buy your tickets online and you save some money.

-TIP #5: The Vancouver attraction rates its Halloween “scariness factor” as suitable for the average person age 4 and older.
+TIP #2: The Vancouver attraction rates its Halloween “scariness factor” as suitable for the average person age 4 and older.
 The FlyOver Canada film itself isn’t at all scary (unless you don’t like heights or flying sensations).
-The pre-show theatre and waiting areas, however, have skeletons, witches and other life-size creepy creature models which are fun to admire (except for people who are exceptionally ultra-prone to getting freaked out).

-TIP #6: Consider combining your visit to FlyOver Canada with a trip to other nearby places too.
-Historic Gastown is just a short walk away, as is the Vancouver Lookout.
+TIP #3: Consider combining your visit to FlyOver Canada with a trip to other nearby places too.
+Historic Gastown is just a short walk away.
 Canada Place and the Vancouver Convention Centre are also nice places to walk around, as is nearby Coal Harbour.